dwyl/labels/README.md

 We hope you find the application useful!
 We really want to make the process of setting up a repo as fast as possible so hope this helps.

-If you need something cleared up, have any requests or want to offer any improvements then please [create an issue](https://github.com/dwyl/labels/issues/new) or better yet a PR!
+If you need something cleared up, have any requests or want to offer any improvements then please [create an issue](https://github.com/dwyl/labels/issues/new).

  **Note** It also would be great to hear, via issue, your thoughts on our existing set of labels plus your own favourites :smiley: